Best Email Management Tips from an ENFP with ADHD

 And so that ends up creating this whole back and forth with the person when, really, from the beginning, I didn’t want to do the thing they were asking me to do from the start.

-If you’re an ENFP or INFP (Campaigner or Mediator personality in 16personalities system), I’m sure you must have experienced something similar.
+If you’re an ENFP or INFP (Campaigner or Mediator personality), I’m sure you must have experienced something similar.

 The last email management advice I’m sharing in the video is if your inbox is past the point of no return – if you have 8942 emails and you think this is absolutely hopeless – what the heck should you do?!